Southampton-RSG-Training/git-novice/_episodes/07-conflict.md

 questions:
 - "What do I do when my changes conflict with someone else’s?"
 objectives:
-- "Explain what conflicts are and when they can occur."
+- "Identify what conflicts are and when they can occur."
 - "Resolve conflicts resulting from a merge."
 keypoints:
 - "Conflicts occur when different commits change the same lines of the same file."